packagecontrol/st-package-reviewer-action/README.md

 # review-bot-action

 GitHub Action for reviewing package control channel changes.

+This uses:
+- a copy of https://github.com/packagecontrol/st_package_reviewer for its tests.
+- a (very outdated) copy of the [Package Control package](https://github.com/sublimehq/package_control) to download the packages to be tested.

+As such, reliability is limited.
+Development of a new architecture is under way.

 ## Usage